lakwarus/ballerina-camel-restful-service/README.md

 ## Setting up the project

 Ballerina project is a directory that atomically manages a collection of modules and programs.
-We can create a project from any folder by using the following command.
+We can create a project by using the following command.

 ```bash
 $> ballerina new restful-service